Adding milk to tea prevents teeth staining?

-A recent study reported in the International Journal of Dental Hygiene found that that by adding milk to tea you can reduce its staining impact.
-That’s great news for tea lovers.
-But why is tea such a culprit?
+A recent study in the International Journal of Dental Hygiene reports that the addition of milk to tea significantly reduces the tea’s ability to stain teeth.
+This is great news for tea lovers!

-If you thought chromagens were bad, meet tannins!
+If you thought chromagens were bad – meet tannins!

 Tea, unlike coffee, also contains tannins.
 Tannins are a kind of chromagen and are largely responsible for tea’s distinct flavor and lovely color.
 However, tannins make teeth enamel much more susceptible to staining.
 In effect, tea presents a double-whammy to your pearly whites!

 But don’t freak out.
 You can still enjoy your cups of soothing tea without ruining your smile.
 Here are my recommendations: